vamsi-7coder7/CALCULATOR-dark-light-/README.md

-## Stopwatch with Dark and Light Mode
+## Calculator with Dark and Light Mode
-  A simple and elegant stopwatch application built using HTML, CSS, and JavaScript.
-This project features a user-friendly interface with both dark and light mode options to enhance the user
+  This is a simple and stylish calculator built using HTML, CSS, and JavaScript.
+The calculator supports both dark and light modes, making it easy to use in any lighting condition.
-  experience.

-### Features
+## Features

-  - **Start, Stop, and Reset**: Basic stopwatch functionalities to start, stop, and reset the timer.
+  Basic Arithmetic Operations: Addition, subtraction, multiplication, and division.
+  Responsive Design: Works on both desktop and mobile devices.
-  - **Dark and Light Mode**: Toggle between dark and light themes for better visibility and preference.
+  Dark and Light Modes: Toggle between dark and light modes for better visibility and comfort.
-  - **Responsive Design**: Ensures compatibility with different screen sizes and devices.
-  - **Clean and Minimalistic UI**: Focuses on simplicity and usability.
+  Stylish UI: Clean and modern user interface.

-### Technologies Used
+## Technologies Used

-  - **HTML**: Structure of the application.
+  HTML: For the structure of the calculator.
-  - **CSS**: Styling for both dark and light themes.
-  - **JavaScript**: Functionality to control the stopwatch and theme toggling.
+  CSS: For styling the calculator and implementing dark/light modes.
+  JavaScript: For the calculator's functionality and mode switching.

 ### Demo
   ![Stopwatch Dark Mode](https://github.com/vamsi-7coder7/CODSOFT_TASK3_CALCULATOR-/assets/141996043/27de61f6-b7a8-4d2f-9d44-944696fcc108))
   ![Stopwatch light Mode](https://github.com/vamsi-7coder7/CODSOFT_TASK3_CALCULATOR-/assets/141996043/fdd05636-f091-4c95-8cc3-1a6f682f9c7a)

-### How to Use
+### Usage
+  Switch Modes: Click on the mode switch button to toggle between dark and light modes.
+  Perform Calculations: Use the buttons to perform basic arithmetic operations.
  **Open `index.html` in your web browser** to start using the stopwatch.

 ### Project Structure